-More than 380,000 job placements were recorded in jobactive during the period October 2015 to September 2016.
-Providers receive payments called outcome fees, paid by the Department of Employment, for helping a job seeker into a job.
-There are three main types of outcome fees:
+More than 370,000 job placements were recorded in jobactive during the period October 2016 to September 2017.
+Providers receive fees called outcome payments, paid by the Department of Jobs and Small Business, for helping a job seeker into a job.
+There are three main types of outcome payments:

-- ▶ If a job seeker is placed in a job, remains employed for four weeks, and reduces their income support payments by at least 60 per cent, the provider receives a four week outcome payment (paid outcome). - ▶ The provider receives a 12 week outcome payment if the job seeker remains employed for 12 weeks and continues to have reduced their income support payments by at least 60 per cent. - ▶ Finally, a provider receives a 26 week outcome payment if the job seeker remains employed for 26 weeks and reduces their reliance on income support by 100 per cent.
+- If a job seeker is placed in a job, remains employed for four weeks, and reduces their income support payments by at least 60 per cent, the provider receives a four week outcome payment. - ▶ The provider receives a 12 week outcome payment if the job seeker remains employed for 12 weeks and continues to have reduced their income support payments by at least 60 per cent. - ▶ Finally, a provider receives a 26 week outcome payment if the job seeker remains employed for 26 weeks and reduces their reliance on income support by 100 per cent.